Achievable logoAchievable logo

 Exempt securities

-An exempt security is one that avoids registration solely based upon what it is.
-The Uniform Securities Act (USA) explicitly names the following as securities exempt from state registration:
+An exempt security avoids registration based solely on what it is (the type of security), not on how or to whom it’s sold.
+The Uniform Securities Act (USA) explicitly lists the following as securities exempt from state registration:

 • US government securities